SamBailey6194/ultimate_battleships/README.md

 - Loaded in games weren't continuing, required adding if statements adn return statements into main.py load_games_check() and main() so it would continue from where it left off
 - Loaded games led to computer's available coordinates to be reset, added available coordinates to saved games and have them load back in with the data as well by adding available_coordinates or self.available_coordinates variables to the correct functions and return the values properly and stringifying the coordinates.
 I also had to ensure reset_coordinates was making sure the function was only including water and ship places.
 - After user chooses to play again, the programme declares no saved games available when there are saved games available.
 Added return statements to play again option function and include an if and else statement in the while true loop in the main function.
+- When clicking play again the game wasn't finding the saved game, had to call load_saved_games function after the play_again_option function is called in main.py

 ### Players Feedback and Fixes or Future Features
 | Feedback | Solved (Y = Yes/N = No/FF = Future Feature) | Fix |